All Episodes

 These numbers are tough to follow on the radio, but let's give it a shot.

-Within the first year after an abortion, fifteen per 1,000 women needed psychiatric counseling.
+Within the first year after an abortion, 15 per 1,000 women needed psychiatric counseling, similar to the rate seeking help nine months before an abortion.

-With first-time mothers or while first-time mothers had a lower rate of mental problems overall.
+With first-time mothers, or while first-time mothers had a lower rate of mental problems overall, wait a minute, what's the point of the story then?

 Study says abortion is not a mental health risk, but that having a child is.

-And yet, first time mothers had a lower rate of mental problems than first-time aborters.
+And yet, first-time mothers had a lower rate of mental problems than first-time aborters.

-So how do we how do we arrive here?
+So how do we arrive here?

 Again, it's the AP.